Making a complaint about a CHP

 Advocacy services

-If you need help to write a letter of complaint to us about a registered CHP, you can ask the Citizens Advice Bureau(external link) - Freephone (0800 367 222).
+If you need help to make a complaint to us about a registered CHP, you can ask the Citizens Advice Bureau.

 Confidentiality

-Under the legislation, we must provide the concerned CHP with information about the complaint.
-You may request that your identity as a complainant be kept confidential and we will try to comply where possible.
-However, depending on the circumstances your identity may already be obvious, or we may need to disclose your identity to investigate fairly and effectively.
+Under our legislation, we must provide information about your complaint to the community housing provider.
+You may request that your identity as a complainant be kept confidential and we will make every effort to do so.
+In some circumstances your identity may already be obvious, or it may be necessary to disclose your identity to investigate fairly and effectively.
+We will seek your consent to disclose your identity wherever possible and ensure all information related to the compliant is handled securely and only shared with those directly involved in the investigation.

 Hearing back about your complaint

-We will acknowledge receipt of your written complaint within five working days.
-At this time, we will also notify the provider concerned.
+We’ll acknowledge receipt of your written complaint within five working days.

-We will consider whether the complaint relates to an alleged failure by the CHP to meet any of the eligibility criteria or Performance Standards, and then notify you and the CHP whether we will be investigating the complaint.
+We will consider whether the complaint relates to an alleged failure by the CHP to meet any of the eligibility criteria or performance standards, and then notify you and the CHP whether we’ll be investigating the complaint.

 If we decide to investigate, our investigation must be completed within 20 working days from the time the complaint is received.
-If the investigation cannot be completed within that time, we will notify you in writing about the delay, the reasons why, and the new time we are working to.
+If the investigation can’t be completed within that time, we’ll let you know in writing about the delay, the reasons why, and the new time we are working to.

-We may contact you to discuss the resolution you seek, or to seek any additional information.
+We may contact you to seek additional information.
 We may also contact other people who can provide information relevant to the investigation.

-Throughout the complaints process, we can require any person to supply information or produce documents for evidence that a failure has been remedied.
+Throughout the complaints process, we may request additional information from you to assist the investigation and can require the CHP to supply information or produce documents for evidence that a failure has been remedied.

 Natural justice

-We will investigate the complaint by observing the principles of natural justice.
-This means we will act fairly and without bias and give CHPs, who may be adversely affected by our investigation powers and processes, a right to be heard.
-We will give reasons for our decisions.
+We’ll investigate the complaint by observing the principles of natural justice.
+This means we’ll act fairly and without bias and give CHPs, who may be adversely affected by our investigation powers and processes, a right to be heard.
+We’ll give reasons for our decisions.

 Notification of decision and follow up

-As soon as practicable after investigating the complaint, we will notify you and the CHP of the outcome in writing.
-If applicable, we will request that the CHP remedies the failure.
+As soon as practicable after investigating the complaint, we’ll notify you and the CHP of the outcome in writing.
+If applicable, we’ll request that the CHP remedies its policies and procedures that led to the failure.

 The complaint must be remedied within a reasonable timeframe of not less than 14 days.
 If we believe the failure could result in serious harm to any occupants of any house the CHP is responsible for, we can reduce the compliance time.